Structs Instead of Classes

 }

-function which takes the required parameters as input and returns a newly created employee.
+Hence, we provide an exported New function that takes the required parameters as input and returns a newly created employee.

 package main